Release Notes for Cisco ESR6300 Routers, IOS-XE 26.1.x

 Compatibility

 Cisco IOS-XE updates do not automatically update modem firmware.
-You should manually check and update all modems to the latest firmware version, including any related PRI and/or OEMPRI components.
+You must manually check and update all modems to the latest firmware version, including any related PRI and/or OEMPRI components.
 Refer to the following table for the most up-to-date information.

 Table 2.
 Cellular Module Modem Firmware for Cisco ESR 6300 Router, IOS-XE 26.1.x